centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 * By using the `ssh-copy-id` command: needs to be able to log in to remote host using a password.
 It is however unsafe for such system accounts to have a password authentication available.
 If you choose this method, we advise you to revoke the password afterward with these commands: `passwd -d centreon` and `passwd -d mysql`.
 * By manually copying the public key in `~/.ssh/authorized_keys`.
 This method is safer.

-The second method will be documented below.
+The second method is documented below.

 #### **centreon** account